Pascal’s Triangle Formula with Examples

 Here are some facts you will find interesting about Pascal’s triangle:

-- Sum of all elements in a row is always the power of 2.
+- The sum of all elements in any row is always a power of 2.

-- Diagonally sum of the elements of the rows generates the Fibonacci sequence.
+- The diagonal sums of the rows generate the Fibonacci sequence.